fantastic679/bootcampQuiz/README.md

 ## Changing page context

 Our base HTML will have context these three sections.
 We will use some basic CSS to set underlying theme of the page.
 We will use Javascript to dynamically change the context of the page as per user input.

 # Preliminary coding process

+After coding this, this began to become very clunky.
+We will redivise our strategy
+We will have everything on the page
+And set things to being hidden
+Only on certain prompts do we hide the current content and show the next content I suppose we could leave the title the way it is However, I will code this from scratch